 Before making a permit application, promoters should check whether any parties have registered such an interest in the street.
 Where the ASD indicates other interested parties, applications for permits, PAAs and variations, and any response to them, must be copied to those parties.
-Electronic systems meeting the current Technical Specification for EToN should deal with this automatically.
-However, some interested parties, section 50 licensees for instance, may not have access to the electronic systems so they should be sent paper copies.
+Electronic systems meeting the current specification for electronic data transfer should deal with this automatically.
+However, some interested parties, NRSWA Section 50 licensees for instance, may not have access to the electronic systems so they should be sent paper copies.

-In addition, within the Yorkshire Common Permit Scheme Sections 88, 89 and 93 of NRSWA are amended as provided for in the Permit Regulations.
-These sections, along with s90 and s91, deal with notifications to bridge, transport and sewer authorities.
+In addition, within the Rotherham Permit Scheme Sections 88, 89 and 93 of NRSWA are amended as provided for in the Permit Regulations.
+These sections, along with Sections 90 and 91, deal with notifications to bridge, transport and sewer authorities.
 The amendments ensure that the same consultation takes place prior to a permit application as under the notice regime.
-The duties on undertakers in relation to streets with Special Engineering Difficulty also remain under the Yorkshire Common Permit Scheme and the approval to plans and sections from the relevant authorities still has to be obtained.
+The duties on undertakers in relation to streets with Special Engineering Difficulty also remain under the Rotherham Permit Scheme and the approval to plans and sections from the relevant authorities still has to be obtained.
 These procedures should take place before the permit application is made.
 The application should state that the consultation has taken place and where appropriate the necessary approvals have been obtained from the other parties.

-The consultation requirements with Network Rail are the same as with the NRSWA.
+The consultation requirements with Network Rail are the same as within NRSWA.
 Promoters should make themselves aware of the requirements for working adjacent to structures, particularly those of Special Engineering Difficulty.